It’s mid October and it just keeps snowing here at 11,000 feet in Colorado’s high country. You’d think foraging season were over, but it’s not.

 Other recent snow-forage we’ve found in the Colorado high country includes dandelions, currants, and gooseberries.

-We found the dandion greens poking out of snow from grassy beds under willows along the same mining road.
+We found the dandelion greens poking out of snow from grassy beds under willows along the same mining road.
 Some were as long as my arm!

-I took a small bag and they almost wilted by the time I got home (perhaps in part because I stuffed my sweatshirt into the backpack on top of them) so I washed and ran them through the food processor immediately.
+I took a small bag and they almost wilted by the time I got home so I washed and ran them through the food processor immediately.
 The chopped greens smell exactly like a fresh mowed lawn—which, instead of off-putting, is a smell we treasure, as we don’t get much of it in these parts.
 To this I added finely chopped raw onions, oil, soy sauce, and tofu cubes for a batch of the cold marinated salad that has become my go-to dandelion recipe.
 Yum!

 Currant & Gooseberry Vinaigrette

-I had also hoped for and was tickled to find a few remaining spiny red hi-bush currants and spinier purple gooseberries dangling from their bare branches.
-I don’t care if Gregory Tilford says “Bad news—only a few species of currant are palatable” in Edible and Medicinal Plants of the West (1997).
-Even sour things make for good flavoring.
+I had also hoped for and was tickled to find a few remaining spiny, red, high-bush currants (Ribes montigenum) and spinier purple gooseberries (Ribes inerme) dangling from their bare branches.
+The latter are very sour but make for good flavoring.

 To make the salad dressing, I washed and simmered the berries (without bothering to remove the mixed-in leaves and detritus) with just enough water to cover for a couple of minutes, crushing the berries with the meat tenderizer as I went.
-After cooking them down on low temperature, I strained, pressed out the juicy essence, sweetened that and mixed it with oil, vinegar, and finely chopped garlic.
-This I served on a green salad topped with tofu cubes, which turned hot pink upon salad dressing application.
-I guess Gregg must enjoy things that are hot pink, for while I found the color cause for skepticism, he declared it delicious nonetheless.
+After cooking them down on low temperature, I strained, pressed out the juicy essence, sweetened that and mixed it with oil, vinegar, and fine-chopped garlic.
+This I served on a green salad topped with tofu cubes, which turned hot pink upon application of the salad dressing.

 I imagine this berry vinaigrette technique would work well with many different kinds of berries.
 Last week I made a huckleberry vinaigrette to die for, and rose hips are next up.